mistricky/react-ts-di/README.md

 # react-ts-di
-The DI library of TypeScript for react.
+The DI library for React written in TS.

 ## Install